SiAdcock/react-examples/README.md

 Fire up the application and give it a test.
 Notice what happens when you complete the input feld and click the button.
 Can you think of any ways to improve the user experience?

+If you get stuck, have a peek at the [finished article](https://github.com/SiCurious/react-examples/tree/flux-todo/complete) in all its glory.